jodgreat/weatherapp/README.md

 The Weather App defines two main routes:

-- `GET /`: This route displays the current weather information for a default location (Phillipines).
+- `GET /`: This route displays the current weather information for a default location (Manila).
 It also provides a 5-day weather forecast for the same location.

 - `POST /`: This route allows users to search for weather information by entering a city name in the input field.
 It fetches and displays weather data for the specified city.